codex-team/editor.js/docs/tools.md

 You can set `true`, to allow tag with all attributes or `false|{}` to remove all attributes, but leave tag.

-Also you can pass special attributes that you to leave.
+Also you can pass special attributes that you want to leave.

 ```javascript
 a: {